alidzulwi/alidzulwi/README.md

-- 👋 Hi, I’m @alidzulwi
+- 👋 Hi, I’m @alidzulwi Mathieledzha
-- 👀 I’m interested in ...maps, models, GIS,
+- 👀 I’m interested in learning new things in web development
-- 🌱 I’m currently learning ...the programming languages R and Python
+- 🌱 I’m currently learning programming languages R and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on articles that involve GIS
-- 📫 How to reach me ...amathieledzha@gmail.com
+- 📫 How to reach me: amathieledzha@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her
-- ⚡ Fun fact: ...

 <!---
 alidzulwi/alidzulwi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.